keesvanginkel/OSdaMage/README.md

 ### Required inputs baseline model
  - A planet file containing a recent 'Europe dump' of OpenStreetMap, downloadable from an OSM mirror, for example: http://download.openstreetmap.fr/ (linked checked on 15 July 2020)
- - River flood data from the EFAS model: *ask Francesco*
- - A raster with flood protection data \*: for example *ask Francesco*
+ - River flood risk and flood protection data from the PESETA IV project.
+These will be made publicly available in upcoming publications.
+In the meantime, the data can be obtained upon reasonable request from Francesco Dottori (francesco.dottori@ec.europa.eu) and Luc Feyen (luc.feyen@ec.europa.eu)
  - Shapefiles of the European NUTS-2016 classification (https://ec.europa.eu/eurostat/web/gisco/geodata/reference-data/administrative-units-statistical-units/nuts)
- - Eurostat real GDP per capita per NUTS0 country, and Eurostat GDP per NUTS3-region \*\*\*
+ - Eurostat real GDP per capita per NUTS0 country, and Eurostat GDP per NUTS3-region (https://ec.europa.eu/eurostat/data/database)
  - The OSMconvert executable, downloadable from https://wiki.openstreetmap.org/wiki/Osmconvert, by default OSdaMage expects a file called: 'osmconvert64.exe'
  - Two pickled files containing some summary statistics derived from OSM
-      - default_lanes_temp.pkl - with the median number of lanes per country (to complement any missing road segment attributes *Todo: replace by csv?*
+      - default_lanes_temp.pkl - with the median number of lanes per country (to complement any missing road segment attributes
-      - NUTS3-names.pkl - containing a list of all the NUTS-3 names *TODO: just get this from the shapefile*
+      - NUTS3-names.pkl - containing a list of all the NUTS-3 names
  - All information on the damage curves, stored in an Excel sheet named 'Mapping_maxdamage_curves4.xlsx'

 Make sure the paths to these files are set correctly in the config.json file.

 \* Some preprocessing in GIS may be required to obtain a raster which aligns with the flood risk data.
 \*\* Some pc's may have difficulties with some NUTS-3 regions with very complex geometries (notably NO053 and NO071), the shapes of which may be simplified with any GIS software to speed up the calculations
 \*\*\* For some NUTS-3 regions this data may be missing, missing values can be interpolated from neighboring regions or preceding years.

 ### Step 1: preprocessing

- -> Run *run_core_model/Preproc_split_OSM.ipynb* (calls multiple functions from postproc_functions.py)
+ -> Run **run_core_model/1_Preproc_split_OSM.ipynb** (calls multiple functions from postproc_functions.py)
  1. For each NUTS-3 region, a seperate .poly file is created (and simplified where necessary)
  1. For each NUTS-3 region, an OSM extract is made with the help of the poly file, containing all the OSM data in this NUTS-3 region

 ### Step 2: main model
 The main computations are carried out using parallel processing, coordinated in the notebook:
- -> Run *run_core_model/Main_multi.ipynb* (calls multiple functions from *main_functions.py*)
+ -> Run **run_core_model/2_Main_multi.ipynb** (calls multiple functions from *main_functions.py*)
 This notebook calls for each NUTS-3 region the function *region_loss_estimation*

 *region_loss_estimation* carries out the loss calculation for one NUTS-3 region, as follows: